joeeoj/fantasy-football/docs/ff_the_next_level/section1_offseason.md

 # section 1 - off-season

+_Fantasy Football The Next Level: How to Build a Championship Team Every Season[^1]_

 ## League Analysis and Graphing (LAG)

 You need to understand the effect fantasy scoring rules have on positions **for this year**.